 With one of the most active PTAs in the city, parent involvement plays an important role in the day to day life of the Cluster.
 CHCS parents, teachers, and community members work together to raise more than $100,000 every year.
 Each campus has an inviting library space, renovated through the efforts of the Capitol Hill Public School Parents Organization and Capitol Hill Community Foundation, staffed with full-time librarians.
 Cluster PTA funds support enriching field trips, world-class professional development opportunities, award-winning school gardens, student athletic programs, playground amenities, and specialized arts instruction.
 Countless volunteer hours make a difference for students – and show families’ commitment to our school.

-About Capitol Hill Cluster School
+History of the Capitol Hill Cluster School

 The Cluster School got its start in the 1970s when our founding principal, Ms. Veola M. Jackson, worked with parents and the community to initiate a series of changes at several Capitol Hill schools to break down historic barriers and create a community-centered school that would serve students from the early childhood years through early adolescence.
 The school was officially chartered in 1986.
 Today, the Cluster School – Peabody, Watkins, and Stuart-Hobson – is a strong and diverse PK3-8th grade learning environment where students thrive academically, socially, and emotionally.